 English and French are the working languages of the (COMPANY NAME) Secretariat.
-For the position advertised, fluency in English is required and knowledge of French is desirable.
-Knowledge of another official (COMPANY NAME) language is an advantage.
+Fluency in spoken and written English is required for the Internship Programme.

 A completed online application (Cover Note and Personal History Profile) is required.
 Incomplete applications will not be reviewed.

-* List the IT skills and programmes that you are proficient in
+* List the IT skills and software packages that you are proficient in.